AriFordsham/GHCWiki/GHC-Status.md

 We release GHC on multiple platforms; the [platforms page](platforms) gives details.

+## Previous releases

-For fun: the release plans for previous releases:
+The release plans for previous releases are here:

 - GHC 8.10.2 (current major release)
 - [GHC 8.10.1](status/ghc-8.10.1)